FabricMC/fabric-docs/develop/items/custom-item-interactions.md

 As usual, you should register your item, add a model and texture.

-As you can see, the lightning bolt should spawn 10 blocks infront of you - the player.
+As you can see, the lightning bolt should spawn 10 blocks in front of you - the player.

 <VideoPlayer src="/assets/develop/items/custom_items_0.webm" title="Using the Lightning Stick" />